Sometimes an event can punch a hole to show the darkness beyond. Short Shots March 2019

 There was another boat far away.
 I could tell it was racing after us, yet each minute the boat with the killers grew a little bigger.
 I cursed myself to think of something, cursed the boat, cursed the world.

 We reached the cliffs at the tip of the island.
-I steered the boat straight to the beach two hundred yards ahead, and yelled, “Mia, hang on.
-As soon as the boat stops, jump out and head for the woods.”
+I steered the boat straight to the tiny beach two hundred yards ahead, and yelled, “Mia, hang on.
+As soon as the boat stops, jump out and head for the trees.”

-The screeching rustle of wood scraping sand told me I’d chosen the right spot.
+The screech of wood scraping volcanic sand told me I’d chosen the right spot.
 The boat came to a smooth stop.
 We jumped into knee deep water and waded up and onto the beach.
 The trees were just a few yards ahead.
 Three shots rang out, two puffs of dust burst off her jacket, and she fell.

 I yelled out her name and dropped down next to her.
 Life was draining out and soaking the sand.
 I turned her over.
 Mia smiled and whispered, “Thank you for believing me.”